Fields

 A Tribute to the Non-Material

-Richard Feynman (Nobel Prize in Physics, 1965) believed that it is much more interesting to live admitting that we do not know, than to live believing we have answers that could be incorrect.
-He admitted having approximate answers, possible beliefs and different degrees of uncertainty about a variety of issues, but he was not completely sure of anything.
-He was not afraid of not knowing things, of feeling lost in a mysterious universe of which he did not know its purpose; you could say he was comfortable in uncertainty.
-Even though I may not be as comfortable with the perplexity of the universe as Feynmann was, often, the search for the unknown causes me to find myself wrapped in a feeling of ecstasy and a sense of adventure so stimulating that they make me recognize them as the engines that keep me moving.
-To dream with colors that I’ve never met, to learn about all the possible disciplines or to try and translate ideas or perceptions that flirt with the ineffable to an artistic work; everything is an excuse to learn and find meaning.
-I feel that the road is the most important thing, the process.
-The works work as witnesses of this research expedition.
+Richard Feynman (Nobel Prize in Physics, 1965) believed that it is far more interesting to live while admitting that we do not know than to live believing we have answers that may be incorrect.
+He spoke of having approximate answers, possible beliefs, and varying degrees of uncertainty about many things, while remaining fully certain of almost nothing.
+He was unafraid of not knowing, of feeling lost in a mysterious universe whose purpose remained unclear.
+One could say he was comfortable with uncertainty.
+While I may not be as at ease with the universe’s perplexity as Feynman was, I find the idea of the unknown profoundly stimulating.
+To dream of colors I have never encountered, to learn across a multitude of disciplines, or to translate impressions that flirt with the ineffable into artwork; everything becomes an excuse to learn, to experience, and to search for meaning.

-Fields is a tribute to the intangible, a personal respite in the dictatorship of this illusory material world.
-A reflection about what possibly exists even if I am not aware.
-I feel it's like reaching out for something or someone you probably never get to know.
-Fields is an exercise in faith disguised as a chromatic adventure.
+Fields is a tribute to the intangible.
+A personal refuge from the tyranny of illusion in the material world.
+It is akin to reaching out toward something, or someone, you may never fully know.
+Fields is an exercise in faith, disguised as a chromatic adventure.

 Ana Montiel, 2018